blocto/fcl-swift/README.md

 ## What is FCL?

 The Flow Client Library (FCL) is used to interact with user wallets and the Flow blockchain.
-When using FCL for authentication, dapps are able to support all FCL-compatible wallets on Flow and their users without any custom integrations or changes needed to the dapp code.
+When using FCL for authentication, dApps are able to support all FCL-compatible wallets on Flow and their users without any custom integrations or changes needed to the dApp code.

 For more description, please refer to [fcl.js](https://github.com/onflow/fcl-js)